 Because of advances in ultrasound technology, doctors can usually identify tricuspid atresia on a routine ultrasound exam during gestation.

 Your baby's doctor might suspect a heart defect, such as tricuspid atresia, if your newborn has blue-tinged skin or is having trouble breathing.

-Another indication is hearing a heart murmur, an abnormal whooshing sound caused by blood not flowing properly, when listening to your baby's heart during a physical exam.
+Another indication is hearing an abnormal whooshing sound caused by blood not flowing properly (heart murmur), when listening to your baby's heart during a physical exam.

 If tricuspid atresia is suspected, your baby's doctor might order tests including: